qua-platform/quam/docs/demonstration.md

 loaded_machine = QuAM.load("state.json")
 ```

-## Generating the QUA configuration
+## Generating the QUA Configuration

 We can also generate the QUA config from QuAM.
 This recursively calls `QuamComponent.apply_to_config()` on all QuAM components.